nenosinc/iCloudDocumentSync/README.md

   2. Conform to the `CloudDelegate` delegate.
   3. Set the delegate and optionally enable verbose logging:

-        [[iCloud sharedCloud] setDelegate:self]; // Set this if you plan to use the delegate [[iCloud sharedCloud] setVerboseLogging:YES]; // We want detailed feedback about what's going on with iCloud, this is OFF by default
+        iCloud.sharedCloud.delegate = self // Set this if you plan to use the delegate iCloud.sharedCloud.verboseLogging = true // We want detailed feedback about what's going on with iCloud, this is OFF by default
   4. Setup iCloud when your app starts.
 It is crucial that you call this method before doing any document handling operations.
 You can either pass a specific Ubiquity Container ID (see your entitlements file) or `nil` to use the first Ubiquity Container ID in your entitlements.

-        [[iCloud sharedCloud] setupiCloudDocumentSyncWithUbiquityContainer:nil];
+        iCloud.sharedCloud.setupiCloudDocumentSync(withUbiquityContainer: "")

   5. It is recommended that the first call to `iCloud` is `setDelegate`, this way all subsequent operations and method calls can interact with the delegate and provide appropriate information.

 # Documentation
-Key methods, properties, types, and delegate methods available on the iCloud class are documented below.
-If you're using [Xcode 5](https://developer.apple.com/technologies/tools/whats-new.html) with iCloud Document Sync, documentation is available directly within Xcode (just Option-Click any method for Quick Help).
-For more advanced documentation please install the docset included with this project.
-This will allow you to view iCloud Document Sync documentation inside of Xcode's Organizer Window.
+Documentation is available directly within Xcode.
 Additional documentation can also be found on the Wiki page (including how to register your app for iCloud, iCloud fundamentals, etc.).

 ## Methods
 There are many methods available on iCloud Document Sync.
 The most important / highlight methods are documented below.
 All other methods are documented in the docset and with in-code comments.